excarnateSojourner/wiktionary-dumps/README.md

 #### Output
 Another XML file containing only the pages in the specified namespace (and any other non-page data).

-### `lang.py`
+### `lang`
 #### Purpose
-To take a pages file containing mainspace pages (in other words the actual dictionary entries that contain definitions), and collect only the definitions for one language (defaults to English) from them.
+To take a pages file containing pages in Wiktionary's main namespace (in other words the actual dictionary entries that contain definitions), and collect only the definitions for one language (defaults to English) from them.

 #### File inputs
 1. A pages file.